FORT SAM HOUSTON INDEPENDENT SCHOOL DISTRICT

-In FSHISD, each campus has a Response to Intervention (RtI) Campus Coordinator and Administrator dedicated to implementing a program that supports each learner in his or her reading, math and behavioral capacity until that student meets expected progress, performs at grade level, and no longer requires support.
-The RtI Coordinator leads the faculty and staff through continuous collaboration, which identifies students in need, implements research-based instruction and measures student progress.
+In FSHISD, each campus has a Multi-tiered System of Support (MTSS) Campus Coordinator and Administrator dedicated to implementing a program that supports each learner in his or her reading, math, and behavioral capacity until that student meets expected progress, performs at grade level, and no longer requires support.
+The MTSS Coordinator leads the faculty and staff through continuous collaboration, which identifies students in need, implements research-based instruction, and measures student progress.
 The following are the campus-level contacts for this program.

 - Elementary Administrator - Toni Johnson

 - Elementary Coordinator - Noemi Garcia

 - Secondary Student Services Coordinator - Mariel Gaitan-Martinez

 Multi-tiered System of Support (MTSS) continuously attend training and review current research to ensure the program is compliant and implements the most effective research-based intervention instruction.
 Teachers providing instructional support(s) attend training(s) off-campus and collaborate in Professional Learning Communities to discuss performance, approaches, data, and progress on a continuous basis.

 Communication with parents is continuous and specific regarding any supports provided through the intervention program.
 Parents will be contacted when teachers identify areas of need, when goals and plans for intervention supports are developed, at progress-monitoring checkpoints, when plans are revised, and when students are exited from intervention support systems.

 To ensure all mandates are met, FSHISD has adopted policies in compliance with state and federal requirements.
 Their contents can be found in EKC (LEGAL), EHBC (LOCAL) and (LEGAL), and EHB (LEGAL).